microsoft/SWE-bench-Live/README.md

 ## 🚥 Evaluation

-Evaluate your model on SWE-bench-Live.
+Evaluate your model/agent on SWE-bench-Live.

+### Agent Inference

 Collect patch diff of your agent: